-Programs in Architecture, Graphic Design, Interior Design, Landscape Architecture, Studio Arts & Art Education
+Programs in Architecture, Graphic Design, Interior Design, Landscape Architecture, Studio Arts and Art Education

 All School of Design students must maintain at least a major GPA of 2.6 on a 4.0 scale for the duration of the program.
-The Department Reviews are required of all majors to complete their degree.
-This department assessment program consists of three reviews that consider and evaluate students' development: the First Review (ART110), the Portfolio Review Jury on Student Progress (ART200) and the Senior Review (ART400).
+The Department Reviews are required of all majors to complete their degrees.
+This department assessment program consists of three reviews that consider and evaluate students' development: the First Review (ART 110), the Portfolio Review Jury on Student Progress (ART 200) and the Senior Review (ART 400).

 For transfer students, a Transfer Review will be scheduled to determine acquired equivalent credit and course scheduling.

 Architecture is a way to see, shape and actively advocate for our built environment it is an open and inventive pragmatic design practice, a long-standing intellectual discipline in the humanities and a legally responsible profession.

 Graphic Design (B.F.A.)

 Courses are offered in computer graphics, typography, design thinking, design problem solving and interactive web design.